AMC alternators:

 Motorola to Delco Alternator Interchange

-there is a place I have dealt with for this for over a decade call Metro
+Houston, there is a place I have dealt with for this for over a decade call Metro Auto

-Auto Electric on Harwin Avenue.
-Chances are you probably have a automotive
+Electric on Harwin Avenue.
+Chances are you probably have a automotive electronic place in

-the original Motorola ones AMC used on many of our cars.
-If you wish to stay
+alternators are superior to the original Motorola ones AMC used on many of our cars.

 Club for his article, ya'll save this as it is a FAQ!